 late June - July

-well drained, gritty
+well drained, gritty, lime-rich

-acid - neutral - alkaline
+neutral - alkaline

 Campanula is the largest genus in the bellflower family, Campanulaceae, with over 500 species spread across the northern hemisphere, most around the Mediterranean across to the Caucasus.
 The species are very diverse from prostrate high alpines, to tall meadow and woodland plants.
 Two species, Campanula rotundifolia and Campanula uniflora are native to Iceland (*).